kundajelab/atac_dnase_pipelines/bds/chipseq/README.md

 	INPUT_FASTQ_CTL_REP2_PE2: Path for control fastq for replicate 2 pair 2 (paired-end).

 	# If inputs are tagaligns
-	TAGALIGN_PE             : Set it true if tagaligns are paired end
+	TAGALIGN_PE: Set it true if tagaligns are paired end

 	INPUT_TAGALIGN_REP1	: Path for input tagalign for replicate 1.
 	INPUT_TAGALIGN_REP2	: Path for input tagalign for replicate 2.

 	INPUT_TAGALIGN_CTL_REP1	: Path for control tagalign for replicate 1.
 	INPUT_TAGALIGN_CTL_REP2	: Path for control tagalign for replicate 2 (if not exists, leave this blank).

 ```